EngqvistLab/reproducible-reports-init/README.md

 * [Pandoc Markdown](http://pandoc.org/MANUAL.html) is a great tool for writing your proposal/report.
 It allows you to focus on the content while adding labels telling Pandoc how to format stuff.
 * Ensure that your citation library in .bib format and placed it in the project folder.
 * Compile the final report document(s) with [Pandoc](http://johnmacfarlane.net/pandoc/).
 Output format can be chosen as desired (html, doc, rtf, tex) and does not have to be pdf.

-Generate pdf using the command line as such: \
-`pandoc --filter pandoc-citeproc example_proposal.md -o example_proposal.pdf`

 Requirements